godzig/freebooter-dm-screen/README.md

 To do in the Booty lists:
 - Jewelry: weapons and armor tables
 - PersonalItem: specialty kit, trade goods
-- Rarity: weapons / armor
+- Rarity: weapons / armor, magic items
-- Rarity is unfinished...